 This course is an introduction to framing techniques to include constructing a floor system, framing of walls, constructing and installing rafters, applying sheathing, installing windows and doors, installing siding and soffits, and installing shingles.
 Both wood and metal is used in the construction of small utility type structures.
 The students use blueprints to construct these projects and work in small teams.
-Teamwork is also emphasized.
 This course is primarily lab.